Disclaimer – This post contains affiliate links. That means if you buy through my link, I may receive compensation at no extra cost to you.

 16. Going (formally known as Scott’s cheap flights): provide you with daily deals on flights leaving from airports across the USA.
 You can select your preferred US departure airport and sign up for their premium package which will give you access to their error fairs and be the first to know when flight deals drop.

 17. Secret Flying: This is the best website to find cheap flight deals and error flights from anywhere in the world.
 They post deals from Europe, the US, Canada, Oceania, South America, Africa, Asia and more regions.
 I personally recommend this website because it caters to a global audience, enabling travellers to find inexpensive flight deals between countries.
-In fact, Secret Flying inspired me to plan a 2-in-1 trip, where I booked a 10-day vacation to Italy but cut it short and spent 4 days in Mykonos, Greece after spotting a flight ticket for less than £20.
+Secret Flying inspired me to plan a 2-in-1 trip, where I booked a 10-day vacation to Italy but cut it short and spent 4 days in Mykonos, Greece after spotting a flight ticket for less than £20.

 Here are a few other websites that provide flight deals: